Founded in 1881 by the Slazenger brothers, Ralph and Albert, Slazenger is a British brand with quite a legacy in tennis.

-When Slazenger started, their balls were made from rubber and wool cloth, which had to be sown together by hand, meaning that no two balls were ever identical.
-The more modern ball design that everyone recognises only arrived in 1965, with their distinctive yellow colour making its first appearance in 1986.
+When Slazenger started, their balls were made from rubber and wool cloth, which had to be sewn together by hand, meaning that no two balls were ever identical.
+The more modern ball design that everyone recognizes only arrived in 1965, with their distinctive yellow color making its first appearance in 1986.

 Unlike a lot of brands, who offer a dizzying array of product lines and distinct models, Slazenger likes to keep things simple.
 They make four different rackets (in various sizes), and they make those four designs to the best quality they can.
 We’ll run them down for you here:

 The Smash is Slazenger’s entry-level offering and comes complete with a lightweight, tubular aluminum alloy frame and a cushioned grip for greater power and control.
 Factor in the price and you have an ideal start-up racket for someone who just wants to have a go without investing too much inexpensive kit.